 The local newspaper came to our Toastmasters club’s open house once and gave us a nice write-up.
 The opening line read, “Studies show that many people fear public speaking more than death.”
 That is the biggest exaggeration in the history of the English language!
 I’ve never seen such a study, but stage fright is very real.
 If you search online for speaking tips, the top results deal with anxiety.
 Why is that?
 Should nervousness define your experience as a speaker?

 Why so negative?

 I have never seen a cover of Runner’s World that said, “How to deal with fatigue” or Flex magazine asking, “What do you do when the weight is heavy?”
 In what other venture do we advertise the downside first?
-Commercials on television for medications with one benefit and 12 side effects manage to accentuate the positive and hide the negative.
+TV commercials for medications with one benefit and 12 side effects manage to accentuate the positive and hide the negative.
 What about public speaking?
 In a craft where optimism is your sharpest tool, people so often begin by describing the worst of it.

 Being nervous is the best part of public speaking.
 Savor it!
 Most people live without ever having a reason to be nervous about anything.
 Why would you deprive yourself of that thrill?
 The presence of an audience, your powerful message, and the high stakes for getting it right should motivate you, not deter you.
 Your anxiety builds energy in the crowd, generates their sympathy, and increases your appreciation for your audience as they lend their support.

 If you are confident in your message, then you should be confident in your ability to share the message.
 No matter what your emotions are in the moments before you begin speaking, your confidence in your message will keep you on point.

 Embrace your anxiety